-- A.6 National Planning Policy Framework (last update July 2021) sets out the Government's planning policies for England and how these are expected to be applied.
-Policies encourage the creation, protection, enhancement and management of networks of biodiversity and green infrastructure. - A.7 A Green Future: Our 25 Year Plan to Improve the Environment (2018) is a policy paper that sets out the action Government will take to help the natural world regain and retain good health.
-The 25YEP is driving policy development and revision of the national Green Infrastructure Standards. - A.8 Natural Environment White Paper (2011) recognises that economic growth is compatible with the natural environment and that there is a value in natural capital from services provided by the natural environment.
+- A.6 The National Planning Policy Framework sets out the Government's planning policies for England and how these are expected to be applied.
+Policies encourage the creation, protection, enhancement and management of networks of biodiversity and green infrastructure. - A.7 The Environmental Improvement Plan for England 2023 builds on the vision of the 25-Year Environment Plan (25YEP) 2018.
+It sets goals and targets that will contribute to restoring nature, reducing environmental pollution, and increasing the prosperity of the country. - A.8 The Green Infrastructure Framework for England was a commitment within Government's 25YEP to support the greening of towns and cities and connections with the surrounding landscape.